tylim88/Firelord/README.md

 when a document is created via `add`, `create` without option, two things will happen:

-1. createdAt field path is created, and the value is firestore server timestamp(current server timestamp).
+1. createdAt field path is created, and the value is Firestore server timestamp(current server timestamp).
 2. updatedAt field path is created, and the value is `null`.

 when a document is updated via `update` with option:

-1. updatedAt field path is updated and the value is firestore server timestamp.
+1. updatedAt field path is updated and the value is Firestore server timestamp.

 This behaviour may be undesirable for some people.
 I will improve this in future by giving the developer choice.